kerokero5150/GrapplerMinus/README.md

 ### ROMS

 Wing Yeung has created a new V6-a ROM for SoftSP DIY.
 After we created the Grappler Minus card, he let us try it out right away.
-The ROMs that we have confirmed to work are SoftSP　DIY　ROM Rev. V2, V3 and V6-a.
+The [ROMs](https://github.com/kerokero5150/GrapplerMinus/tree/main/SoftSP-ROMs) that we have confirmed to work are SoftSP　DIY　ROM Rev. V2, V3 and V6-a.

-Coming soon

 ## Supported conputers